Skip to content

 Language Death and Why You Should Care

 Language death is a constant problem and always will be.
 How many languages do you think about on a daily basis?
 And how many would you say you actually know about?
 Maybe 10-20?
-If you list out all the languages you’ve heard of, the list might not be very big.
-The list of languages you…
+If you wrote them all out, the list might not be very big.
+The list of languages you speak, natively or even…

 Read more